Get Tech Tips

 Current Doesn't Flow Through The Capacitor, Just in and Out of It

-Techs notice that the one side of power is connected to the C terminal or the side opposite the run winding.
-Many techs imagine that this power “feeds” into the terminal, get’s boosted or shifted and then enters the compressor or motor through the other side.
-While that may make sense it isn’t actually how a capacitor works at all.
+Techs notice that the one side of power is connected to the C terminal, the side opposite the run winding.
+Many techs imagine that this power “feeds” into the terminal, gets boosted or shifted, and then enters the compressor or motor through the other side.
+While that may make sense, it isn't actually how a capacitor works at all.

 The Higher the Capacitance, the Higher the Current on the Start Winding

-This is why oversizing a capacitor can quickly cause damage to a compressor.
-By increasing the current on the start winding the compressor start winding will be much more prone to early failure.
+That is why oversizing a capacitor can quickly cause damage to a compressor.
+By increasing the current on the start winding, the compressor start winding will be much more prone to early failure.

 The Voltage Rating is What it Can Handle, Not What it Will Produce

 Many techs think they must replace a 370v capacitor with a 370v capacitor.
-The voltage rating displays the “not to exceed” rating, which means you can replace a 370v with a 440v but you cannot replace a 440v with a 370v.
-This misconception is so common that many capacitor manufactures began stamping 440v capacitors with 370/440 just to eliminate confusion.
+The voltage rating displays the “not to exceed” rating, which means you can replace a 370v with a 440v, but you cannot replace a 440v with a 370v.
+This misconception is so common that many capacitor manufacturers began stamping 440v capacitors with 370/440 to eliminate confusion.

 You Can Test a Capacitor While the Unit is Running

-You simply measure the current (amps) of the motor start winding coming off of the capacitor and multiply it times 2652 (on 60hz power 3183 on 50hz power) and then divide that number by the voltage you measure across the capacitor.
-For a full write up on the process, you can look here
+You simply measure the current (amps) of the motor start winding coming off of the capacitor and multiply it times 2652 (on 60 Hz power; 3183 on 50 Hz power).
+Then, divide that number by the voltage you measure across the capacitor.
+For a full write-up on the process, you can look HERE.